 The plant species Amsonia was given the common name "Blue Star" for its soft blue, star-shaped flowers.
 The individual flowers are small, but they bloom in fluffy clusters and put on a lovely show for several weeks.
 Blue Star flowers are one of the truest blues you will find in flower colors.

 The plants are native to many regions of North America and grow pretty much problem free.
 The airy, but substantial, texture of the foliage provides a great foil for almost any other plant, making them very versatile in garden design.
 A bonus is the brilliant yellow fall color of their foliage.

 Leaves are 3 to 4 inches, narrow and lance-shaped with a pronounced mid-rib.

 Hardiness will vary with species.
 Most are perennial to at least USDA Hardiness Zones 5 to 11.
 Amsonia tabernaemontana can be hardy down to USDA Zone 3.

-You will get the most flowers if you plant your Blue Star in full sun, but the plants can handle partial shade and may even grow better there, in hot, dry climates.
+You will get more flowers if you plant your Blue Star in full sun, but the plants can handle partial shade and may even grow better there in hot, dry climates.

 - Arkansas Amsonia, Hubricht's Blue Star, Narrow Leaf Blue Star (Amsonia hubrichtii) - Narrow, needle-like leaves and bright blue flowers.